demisto/content-docs/docs/partners/development-partners.md

 <br />
 <br />

-SecInfra is a pure security player whose goal is to support companies in their efforts to secure their infrastructure.
-We help IT departments to implement a structured approach to make the most of the technological innovations available in the cybersecurity ecosystem to meet the most demanding challenges.
+SecInfra's goal is to support cybersecurity companies in their efforts to secure their infrastructure.
+We help IT departments implement a structured approach to make the most of the technological innovations available in the cybersecurity ecosystem to meet the most demanding challenges.
-Among our expertises, SOAR holds a preponderant place, whether within our MDR service or within our expertise delivery activity.
-We have a complete capacity on Xsoar, from the design of the platform to the development of complex custom integration, including remote management and support.
+Among our expertises, SOAR holds a preponderant place, whether it's within our MDR service or our delivery expertise.
+We have a thorough understanding of XSOAR, from the design of the platform to the development of complex custom integrations, including remote management and support.

 → Contact Guillaume Brauman [gbr@secinfra.fr](mailto:gbr@secinfra.fr)
  ([www.secinfra.fr](https://www.secinfra.fr))